bhargavaganti/schedule_api/README.md

 |patients/        | POST        | CREATE      | Add a single patient    |
 |patient/id       | PUT         | UPDATE      | Update a single patient |
 |patient/id       | DELETE      | DELETE      | Delete a single patient |

+If there is no patient in the DB, you can create one:

 `curl -X POST http://localhost:8000/patients/ -H 'content-type:application/json' -d '{"id_number": 1, "name": "Leonardo", "age": 35}'`